KeiserCorp/Keiser.M3i.BLE-HCI-Simulator/README.md

 # Keiser.M3i.BLE-HCI-Simulator
+⛔️ [DEPRECATED] This repository is no longer maintained.
 **Simulates an M3i for development and testing purposes.**

 Simulator uses a Linux Bash script which requires an HCI BLE device to operate.